kstenerud/concise-encoding/ce-structure.md

 Error Processing
 ----------------

-Errors are an inevitable part of the decoding process.
-This section lays out how to handle errors.
-There are two major kinds of decoding errors:

-### Structural Errors

-Structural errors are the kinds of errors that imply or cause a malformed document structure, affect lookups, or hit a limit that stops the object from being ingested.
-This could be due to things such as:
+Any error encountered when encoding or decoding a Concise Encoding document **MUST** halt processing and issue diagnostic information about what went wrong.
+All data successfully processed before the error occurred **MUST** be made available to the application so that the application can decide what to do with it (an application might wish to keep the partial data, or discard it).

+Example error types:

  * Improper document structure (mismatched container start/end, etc).
  * Incorrect data types for the current context (map keys, etc).
  * Malformed identifiers.
  * Failed reference lookup.
  * Failed [global limit checks](#user-controllable-limits).

-A decoder **MUST** stop processing and issue a diagnostic when a structural error occurs.

-### Data Errors

-Data errors affect the reliability of a particular object, but don't compromise confidence in the decoder's ability to continue decoding the rest of the document.
-Some examples are:

  * Failed string-like object validation.
  * Failed value constraint validation.
  * Unrecognized custom data.

-Implementations **MUST** allow the user or schema to decide what to do when a data error occurs, with a default of halting processing and issuing a diagnostic.
+ * Premature end-of-file (incomplete document).